-Comprehensive projects are required.
-Comprehensive projects include a continuum of services and systems and/or policy changes and comprise all or some of the following: Public and/or professional education and training, patient support of behavior modification, outreach, delivery of clinical services, and followup navigation.
+Comprehensive projects.
+Comprehensive projects include a continuum of services and systems and policy changes and comprise all or some of the following: Public and professional education and training, outreach, delivery of screening and diagnostic services, followup navigation, data collection and tracking and systems improvement.